MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.105.md

 (6) Purchase of membership, stocks, bonds, or debentures necessary to obtain a loan from a member owned lending institution provided the purchase is required for all their borrowers and is the minimum amount required.

 (7) Agricultural production, when not eligible for Farm Service Agency (FSA) farm loan programs assistance and when it is part of an integrated business also involved in the processing of agricultural products.
 Any agricultural production considered for guaranteed loan financing must be owned, operated, and maintained by the business receiving the guaranteed loan.

-(i) The agricultural production portion of any loan must not exceed 50 percent of the total loan or $5 million, whichever is less.

-(ii) This paragraph does not preclude financing the following types of businesses:

-(A) Commercial nurseries engaged in the production of ornamental plants, trees, and other nursery products, such as bulbs, flowers, shrubbery, flower and vegetable seeds, sod, and the growing of plants from seed to the transplant stage;

-(B) Forestry, which includes businesses primarily engaged in the operation of timber tracts, tree farms, forest nurseries, harvesting of forest products, and related activities, such as reforestation;

-(C) The growing or harvesting of mushrooms;

-(D) The growing of hydroponics;

-(E) The boarding and/or training of animals;

-(F) Commercial fishing; and

-(G) Production of algae and aquaculture, including conservation, development, and utilization of water for aquaculture.
+Examples of potentially eligible agricultural production include but are not limited to an apple orchard in conjunction with a food processing plant; poultry buildings linked to a meat processing operation; or sugar beet production coupled with storage and processing.

 (8) Tourist and recreation facilities, including hotels, motels, bed and breakfast establishments, and resort trailer parks and campgrounds operated as a public or private commercial enterprise.
 Owner-occupied housing, such as bed and breakfasts, hotels and motels are only allowed when the pro rata value of a direct owner's living quarters, based on square footage, is deducted from the use of loan proceeds.

 (9) Educational or training facilities including other CF projects when not eligible for financing through Rural Housing Service or Community Facilities programs.

-(10) Development and construction of broadband and telecommunication systems, including modification of existing systems, that are not otherwise eligible for funding in the RUS program or if funding is unavailable in the RUS program, subject to the Public Notice Filing requirements of 7 CFR 1738.106(a) and the additional reporting requirements of 7 CFR 1738.107.
+(10) Development and construction of broadband and telecommunication systems, including modification of existing systems, that are not otherwise eligible for funding in the RUS program or if funding is unavailable in the RUS program, subject to the public notice filing requirements of 7 CFR 1738.106(a) and the additional reporting requirements of 7 CFR 1738.107.

 (11) Industries undergoing adjustment from terminated Federal agricultural price and income support programs or increased competition from foreign trade.